ppad-tech/hmac-drbg/README.md

 garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be challenging to achieve.

+The HMAC-DRBG implementation within has been tested against the NIST DRBGVS vectors available for SHA-256 and SHA-512, using the HMAC functions from [ppad-sha256][sh256] and [ppad-sha512][sh512] respectively.

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.